 • CFS and LOA must be legalized by the Vietnamese Embassy in the exporting country.

-VI.
 Step-by-Step Process for Cosmetic Registration in Vietnam

 Step 1: Prepare the Cosmetic Notification Dossier